 On September 12, 2007 Daryl Keith Holton became the first person to be executed by electrocution since 1960.

-The inmates at Unit 2 at Riverbend are awakened around 5:30 a.m.
+The offenders at Unit 2 at Riverbend are awakened around 5:30 a.m.
 Three meals per day are served to them in their cells.
 Two meals are served on weekends and holidays.
 Breakfast is at 7 a.m., lunch at 11, and dinner at 5 p.m.
 Lights are out by 9 p.m. daily.